LazaUK/AIFoundry-HostedAgents-LangGraph/README.md

 Press **F5** in VS Code.
 This runs the agent server locally on `http://localhost:8088` with the debugger attached.

-You should see in the terminal:
+You should see something like this in the terminal:

 ``` JSON
 Executing AITK task: debug-check-prerequisites